 Let’s take a look at why P2P loans can be a good alternative to traditional lenders, and discuss some drawbacks that should be taken into account.

-• Lower interest rate for borrowers and higher return for investors
+• Lower interest rate for borrowers and higher returns for investors

 • Instant and simple access to funds